iusrepo/iusrepo.github.io/markdown/faq.md

 suffixing our packages will likely never be necessary again.
 In 2018 we started created new packages without the "u" suffix.

+### How long do updates have to wait in the testing repository before being promoted to the main repository?

+Updates for our existing packages are first released in the [testing repository][testing].
+If no issues are reported after one week, the updated packages will be promoted to the main repository.
+We reserve the right to promote package sooner if necessary.

+This release policy does not not apply to new packages that have yet to be added to the main repository.
+When a new package is requested, the requester must agree to test the package.
+Once the requester confirms that everything works as expected, the package is eligible to be added to the main repository.

 ### Why doesn't IUS have packages for RHEL 8?

 RHEL 8 introduced [Application Streams][appstream] (also know as